-Whatever the case, dealing with Navient late payments can be stressful and can result in a negative mark on your credit.
-Fortunately, there might be a way to minimize the impact of a late payment.
+Whatever the case, dealing with Navient late payments can be stressful and could leave a negative mark on your credit.
+Fortunately, there might be a way to minimize the impact of a late or missed payment.
 Here’s how to remove late payments from Navient on your credit report.

 What does a late payment mean?

-It doesn’t take long for your payment to be considered late.
+It doesn’t take long for your payment to be considered late by a creditor.
 After missing one, or sometimes two payments, Navient will consider your payment late.
-At that point, it’ll report your late payment to the credit reporting agencies, and a late fee will be levied (except on loans owned by the U.S. Department of Education).
+At that point, it’ll report your late payment to the credit reporting agencies such as TransUnion, Experian, and Equifax — and a late fee will be levied (except on federal student loans owned by the U.S. Department of Education).

-A record of your late payment could stay on your credit report for up to seven years, adversely impacting your credit.
+A record of your late payment could stay on your credit report for up to seven years, adversely impacting your credit and payment history.

 Keep in mind, there are different levels of lateness.
 One or two late payments will put your account in delinquent status, while being late for longer can result in a defaulted account.